limbo-works/Limbo.Umbraco.ModelsBuilder/README.md

 ### Models Mode

-The `ModelsMode` option how Umbraco's build-in ModelsBuilder should work.
-To avoid conflicts with this package, the value should always be set to `None`.
+The `ModelsMode` option specifies how Umbraco's build-in Models Builder should work.
+To avoid conflicts with this package, the value should always be set to `Nothing`, meaning that Umbraco or the build-in Models Builder will not generate any models on it's own.

 ### Models Directory